 January 27, 2010

-BLUE
+All edits since the January 15th posting are shown in RED

+All edits previously posted on January 15th are shown in BLUE

 * * *

 11.29.9.2 CAISO Accounts to be Established.

 The CAISO is authorized to establish and maintain bank accounts held in trust for Market Participants and obtain lines of credit and other banking facilities (not exceeding an aggregate amount set by the CAISO Governing Board) necessary for the operation of its Settlement and billing procedures.
 Unless otherwise specified in this CAISO Tariff the CAISO will recover all costs incurred in connection with these CAISO banking facilities through the appropriate component of the Grid Management Charge.
 The CAISO shall establish and operate the following accounts: